mrrostam/rcplant/README.md

 def run(self)
 ```

-A function to run the simulation and output the results
+A function to run the simulation

 ##### Outputs:

-- missed : Number of missed containers.
+- RPSimulation.`total_missed` : Number of missed containers.
-- classified : Number of classified containers.
+- RPSimulation.`classified` : Number of classified containers.
-- mistyped : Number of containers classified incorrectly.
+- RPSimulation.`mistyped` : Number of containers classified incorrectly.

+##### Returns:
+- Amount of time required to process all containers [seconds].

 ---